DANCING WITH AUDIO GUIDES

 Tanz im Winterthur, Switzerland 2016

-In an underground hall, a dream team convenes: a six-month pregnant dancer, a man in his sixties, a physical therapist who hasn’t performed in a decade, a dancer at the height of his early career and one choreographer.
+In an underground hall, a dream team convenes: a “veteran” dancer turned mother, a man in his sixties, a physical therapist who hasn’t performed in a decade, a dancer at the height of his early career and one choreographer.

 In the intimate space, all their dreams and nightmares about life are conjured up: life on stage and behind it.
 Everything that has gathered, everything that has expired, everything that will never come true, are stirred into one sweet and sour cocktail.